kneron/document_center/docs/plus_c/introduction/run_examples.md

 #### 2.1.5 Generic Inference Using Model in Flash

+Note: This example is only provided in Kneron PLUS v1.3.0 and above.

 The `kl520_demo_generic_inference_flash_model` is a example for showing you how to use the model in device flash via `kp_load_model_from_flash()`.